 We take an extended walk through the terraces and villages from Al Aqr, which is famous for its roses, to Al Ayn and Al Shurayjah perched on cliffs that afford spectacular views of the wadi below.
 As we walk we will see the falaj that bring water to these luxuriantly fertile fields.

 Following lunch at the home of our local guide, we visit the secluded valley of Wadi Bani Habib (the children of Habib’s valley).
 Two abandoned villages here overlook walnut trees and pomegranate bushes.

-From Wani Bani Habib we continue to the Anantara Jabal Akhdar Resort for the night.
-We arrive mid-afternoon, in time to enjoy the facilities of this 5-star resort, and to enjoy the spectacular views of the ‘Grand Canyon’ at sunset.
+From Wani Bani Habib we return to our hotel for some time at leisure and to enjoy the facilities of our 5-star resort.
 (Overnight Jebal Akhdar) BLD

 Salalah, Dhofar - 4 nights

 Day 12: Monday 22 October, Jebel Akhdar – Muscat – Salalah